-FSU Early Head Start Program At a Glance The mission of the FSU Early Head Start Program is to promote healthy prenatal outcomes for pregnant women, enhance the development of very young children, and promote healthy family functioning.
+FSU Early Head Start Program At a Glance

+The mission of the FSU Early Head Start Program is to promote healthy prenatal outcomes for pregnant women, enhance the development of very young children, and promote healthy family functioning.

 The FSU Early Head Start Program is funded through the federal Office of Head Start to serve 68 infants, toddlers, and pregnant women.
 The Office of Head Start is part of the Administration for Children and Families, which falls under the Department of Health and Human Services.

 To be eligible for services, an expectant mother or family with a child under three years old must be living in Gadsden County, Florida and earn less than the federal poverty guidelines.
 There are a few enrollment opportunities for families who earn more, but have significant risk factors.
 At least 10% of enrollment slots are reserved for children with delays or disabilities.

 Services are provided year-round to meet the health, developmental, educational, and social service needs of young children and families through weekly home visits.

 Services are offered to families through home visiting:

 - Weekly 90 minute home visits focus on prenatal and parenting education, child development activities, health and safety, and family goal setting. - Group Socializations or "Play Groups" held at least twice a month provide families with opportunities to interact in fun, educational activities and strengthen the parent-child relationship as well as their peer networks of support.

 COVID-19 Pandemic: In March of 2020, the COVID-19 pandemic began in the US.
 The FSU Early Head Start program transitioned all families from in-person visits and Group Socializations to virtual home visits and contacts, utilizing phone, text, and secure video chat platforms.
 Health, safety, and educational supplies were mailed to families.
 No in-person services were provided for the remainder of the program year.
-In July 2020, Florida State University began allowing program staff to provide supplies through "no-contact" drop-offs.
+In July 2020, Florida State University began allowing program staff to provide supplies through "no-contact" dropoffs.
 Families without phone or internet service were offered donated cell phones and loaned mobile hotspots to enable participation in Early Head Start services.
-Early Head Start Staff Early Head Start prioritizes recruiting and maintaining a multi-disciplinary staff of passionate professionals to work with children and families.
-The program employs a Director and a management team to ensure all Performance Standards are properly implemented in the areas of Program Administration, Health Services, Education and Disabilities Services, Family and Community Engagement, and Enrollment and Data Management.
-In addition, the Home Based Coordinator, a licensed clinical social worker, provides reflective supervision to seven Home Visitors and consultation on infant and maternal mental health concerns.
-Two Bilingual Spanish speaking Home Visitors primarily serve families with limited English skills.
-The program contracts with a registered dietician/licensed nutritionist to provide consultation on nutrition services, as needed.
-The Role of Home Visitors:
+This virtual service provision lasted through June of 2021 before the program began transitioning to modified in-person services on a case by case basis to best meet the needs of families.